scopeInfinity/Projects/README.md

    It focuses on user privacy that, admin __must not__ be able to interpret any chat content even if he has collection of all kind of data with him.

+*  __MemoryManager__
+   Simulating use of Stack and Heap memory for basic operation of function calling.

 *  __Data transfer Optimization over network for two node Join using BloomFilter(JAVA)__ Java Implementation for minimization of data transfer over network for two node join using bloom filter.